neo-project/docs/docs/en-us/intro/glossary.md

 #### SysCall

 The system call is a special operation code, through which you can call the interoperable service layer interface.
 By calling the interoperable service layer interface, NeoVM can access data such as block, transaction , contract, and asset information that are required for running smart contracts.
-For more information refer to the files in  [Neo smart contract module](https://github.com/neo-project/neo/tree/master/src/neo/SmartContract) starting with  `InteropService.` , such as  `InteropService.Binary.cs`, `InteropService.Blockchain.cs`.
+For more information refer to the files in  [Neo smart contract module](https://github.com/neo-project/neo/tree/master/src/neo/SmartContract) starting with  `ApplicationEngine.` , such as  `ApplicationEngine.Contract.cs`, `ApplicationEngine.Blockchain.cs`.

 #### Dynamic Call

 A special system call that invokes another contract within a contract.
 It can be wrote as `Contract.Call(scriptHash, method, params)`.
-For more information refer to [Invoking Smart Contracts](sc/deploy/invoke).
+For more information refer to [Invoking Smart Contracts](../develop/deploy/invoke.md).

 #### Storage

 Each smart contract deployed on the Neo blockchain has a private storage area for storing application data.
 When creating a smart contract or transaction to use this contract, the contract code needs to read and write its storage.
 Each contract can declare a storage area.
-For more information refer to [Storage](../develop/sample/storage.md).
+For more information refer to [Storage](../reference/scapi/fw/dotnet/neo/storage.md).

 #### NEF